 Free Bike Rental – Governors Island

-Enjoy an hour of free cycling with kids and adult bike rentals thanks to Bike and Roll.
-Governors Island is a safe and fun place to ride and of course there are lots of other attractions there as well.
+Enjoy an hour of free cycling with no-cost kids and adult bike rentals thanks to Bike and Roll.
+Governors Island is a safe and fun place to ride and of course there are lots of other attractions there as well - including Fete Paradiso, the festival of vintage carnival rides and carousels, open for the holiday Monday.
 FREE